 The Office of Postdoctoral Affairs will reach out to new postdoc hires within one month of employment to provide access to postdoc-specific onboarding resources.

 Vacation and sick time

-On their employment start date, Postdoctoral Scholars paid by OHSU receive 80 hours of vacation.
-Thereafter, vacation is accrued annually at 80 hours per year.
-Postdoctoral Scholars receive 96 days of sick leave per year, accrued at 3.7 hours per biweekly pay period.
+On their employment start date, postdoctoral scholars paid by OHSU receive 80 hours of vacation.
+Thereafter, vacation is accrued annually at 80 hours per year tracked at the departmental level.
+Postdoctoral scholars receive 8 hours of sick leave monthly tracked at the departmental level.
+Vacation and sick leave can be carried over from year to year.
 Neither sick nor vacation accruals shall be paid out at the time of termination.
 Holidays shall be granted consistent with the unclassified employee policy.

 All vacation and sick leaves are tracked at the department level.
 To keep and accurate log of postdoc sick and vacation accrual and usage, please use this timekeeping template.

 Vacation and sick time shall not be paid out at the time of termination; however, if promoted to a faculty or staff position within OHSU, up to 160 hours of accrued vacation time and up to 96 hours of accrued sick time may be transferred to the new position (effective January 1, 2016).
 To arrange transfer of accrued leave to the new position, please send an email detailing the hours to transfer to firstname.lastname@example.org with the subject line “Postdoc sick/vacation transfer.”